 Rotary District 1180

-On behalf of all the members of Rotary District 1180 it is my pleasure to welcome you to the 18th Rotary Fun Games.
+On behalf of all the members of Rotary District 1180 it is my pleasure to welcome you to the 19th Rotary District Fun Games.

 We are delighted that each year we have approximately 300 volunteers representing our 78 Rotary Clubs who help to make the Fun Games a happy and memorable event for everyone involved.
 The event grows from strength to strength with new ideas evolving each year.